Muthu-Palaniyappan-OL/gcw/README.md

  - Goto to URl **localhost/gcw** via your browser to see your website.

- **if you don't want to waste time** in lot of these stuffs i would suggest you to run these commands below (a automated script) which i create will work in all Ubuntu/Ubuntu Derivates
+ ## if you don't want to waste time in lot of these stuffs
+ i would suggest you to run the bash script below (a automated script) which was created by me which will work in all Ubuntu/Ubuntu Derivates

- Download Click Here For Easy Installation Everything in [Script](scripts/) Folder Then run the below
+ Download the [Script](scripts/) Folder and Then run the below after CDing into the folder script

  > $ bash auto_setup.sh

- in bash shell where you have kept the downloaded the whole script folder.
+ in bash shell where you have kept the whole downloaded script folder along with sql files.

 ## Project Plan